 Some of the themes that mom and dad have perfected over the years in their practical budget-mindedness when it comes to food and cooking are:

-1 Chicken: buy it bone-in, skin on.
+Buy it bone-in, skin on.
 It’s cheaper.
 Buy thighs.
 More flavor and meat for the money.
 Save the bones, either before cooking or after a meal.
 Freeze and use later for making chicken stock.
 Not only is the marrow from bones incredibly good for you, but if you already have the bones, the stock you can make from it is practically free.

-2 Mexican food.
 Corn tortillas and beans are cheap, and combined make a complete protein.
 The beans are especially economical if you buy them dry and cook them yourself, instead of using them from a can.
 Add some rice and salsa and you have a filling, nutritious, delicious meal.

-Make stews with cheaper, tougher cuts of meat, like beef chuck roasts or pork shoulders.
+Make stews with beef chuck roasts or pork shoulders.
 Low and slow braising completely tenderizes the meat, and the flavor is amazing.
 You can also brown a rump roast on high heat and then lower the heat for low slow cooking for roast beef.